One Day in Nuremberg, Germany | 11 Nurnberg Things to Do!

 Before travelling here, I scouted the internet for the best burger spot in Nuremberg and there were many mentions but one kept cropping up called Kuhmune.

-Everyone said you have to book a table in advance as they fill up so quickly.
-Well, as we were close I thought to try our luck for a table anyway (maybe the fountain helped ;)).
 The helpful staff asked if they could have their table back in an hour and this was fine for us as we’re quite often in and out of a restaurant in an hour (this would never work for my mum who spends HOURS in restaurants)!

 The atmosphere is enjoyable, the inside decor is cool, the tables are spacious and warm and the menu is exciting.
 They have a lot of vegan and vegetarian options too.